InstituteforDiseaseModeling/synthpops/docs/overview.rst

 As locations, households are special in that

 - Unlike schools and workplaces, everyone must be assigned to a household
-- The exact size of the household is important (e.g., a 2 person household looks very different to a 4 person household) and some households only have 1 person
+- The exact size of the household is important (e.g., a 2 person household looks very different to a 4 person household) and some households only have 1 person (needs to be rephrased - large households may not look too different if one individual is not included)
-- The head of the household/reference person can be well defined in data
+- The head of the household/reference person can be well defined by data

 Three data sets are required for households:

-**Age of the head of the household for each household size** - the distribution is what matters so it doesn't matter if absolute counts are available or not, each *row* could be normalized.
+**Age of the head of the household for each household size** - the distribution is what matters so it doesn't matter if absolute counts are available or not, each *row* could be normalized. (make a note that other attributes can be used for a similar algorithm if this is not available, however these methods are not yet implemented, table needs description for column values)

 	family_size , 18-20 , 20-24 , 25-29 , 30-34 , 35-39 , 40-44 , 45-49 , 50-54 , 55-64 , 65-74 , 75-99
 	2           , 163   , 999   , 2316  , 2230  , 1880  , 1856  , 2390  , 3118  , 9528  , 9345  , 5584